Predestination

 But compare Peter to Judas.
 Again at the Last Supper, Jesus said “very truly, I tell you, one of you will betray me.”
 John asked, “Lord, who is it?”
 Jesus said, “the one to whom I give this piece of bread when I have dipped it in the dish.”
 Then he dipped the bread and gave it to Judas.
 Judas then made his mind up to turn Christ over to the authorities.
 Jesus said to him, “What you must do, do it quickly” (John 13:21-30).
 Of course, this story turns out much differently than Peter’s.
 Judas despaired, hanged himself, and Jesus declared “it would have been better for him not to have been born” (Matt 26:24).

 I give some concrete examples of this phenomenon on my page about sin.
 Consider a person telling their first lie.
 They know better, but they ignore the fact that they know better because they prefer the consequences of the lie to the innate goodness of truth.
 That is, they choose a good thing over goodness.
 But God is goodness, and so this is truly a betrayal of God.
 Now, the first lie causes some guilt, but the second is easier.
 And the third even easier.
-Eventually, the repeated betrayals cause God to depart, and the liar’s conscience dies; they then lie without second thought.
+Eventually, after so many repeated betrayals God departs, and the liar’s conscience dies; they then lie without second thought.
 The more chilling examples are the Nazi gas chamber operators.
 Though troubled at first, eventually the job became so mundane they would fall asleep at the controls.
 This is what St. Paul means when he says God “hardens sinners’ hearts” (Rom.
 9:18).

 So, God did not use His divine power to make Judas fail, nor was God like a negligent captain who failed to be at the helm when He should’ve been.
 Rather, “[God] called, and was refused” (Prov.
 1:24).
 God, in His wisdom, has “arranged all things, by measure, and number and weight” (Wis.
 11:20).
 He knows when a man has truly given himself to sin, and when this moment occurs, God lets him go.
 God, seeing that Judas’ heart truly belonged to sin, left him to “go to his own place” (Acts 1:25).
 God permitted this final betrayal as the natural consequence of many previous betrayals.